cthakkangar8894/cthakkangar8894/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/cthakkangar8894](https://github.com/cthakkangar8894)

-- 💬 Ask me about **HTML,CSS,Tailwind,JavaScript,React,DSA,core subjects like : Operating System,DBMS,CN,SQL,OOPs Concepts and Aptitude Skills.**
+- 💬 Ask me about **HTML,CSS,Tailwind,JavaScript,React,Redux,Firebase,Data Structure and Algorithms(DSA).
+   core subjects like : Operating System,DBMS,CN,SQL,OOPs Concepts and Aptitude Skills.**

 - 📫 How to reach me **cthakkangar8894@gmail.com**